KhadijaPhool/TEST/README.md

 * Use of examples for explanation
 * Cover all possible cases
 * Removal of redundant information / instructions
+* Use of best practices for markdown language

 ## Goals